Last month, California Governor Jerry Brown signed into law AB 2844, commonly referred to as California’s anti-BDS law.

 Click here for a PDF version of the FAQ.

-Frequently Asked Questions: California’s anti-BDS law – AB 2844
+Frequently Asked Questions: California’s AB 2844 and the Right to Boycott

 On September 24, 2016, Governor Brown signed AB 2844 into law.
 AB 2844 is commonly referred to as California’s anti-BDS law even though boycott, divestment, and sanctions (BDS) campaigns are not mentioned in the final version of the bill.